 Ring of Kerry Golf Club is nestled between the Caha Mountains on the Beara Peninsula and MacGillycuddy’s Reeks, the highest mountain range in Ireland.
-This sand-based, 18-holechampionship course is a unique mix of parkland and links that were carved into the moors that used to occupy the land.
+This sand-based, 18-hole championship course is a unique mix of parkland and links that were carved into the moors that used to occupy the land.
 A tough course for professionals and novices alike, it is nonetheless playable, and enjoyable, to players of all handicaps.

 Stunning views of Kenmare Bay and the glorious mountain peaks form an ever-present backdrop that is best taken in from the 6th ‘Ladies View’ and 13th ‘An Neldin’ holes.
 Although the course is hilly in places, the views are worth every effort.

-There is are an exclusive a la carte restaurant and fully-serviced bar in which to unwind with views of the club grounds and course that can only serve to further relax the weary visitor.
+There is an exclusive a la carte restaurant and fully-serviced bar in which to unwind with views of the club grounds and course that can only serve to further relax the weary visitor.
 The bar balcony has some of the best views of any clubhouse in Ireland.

-With Killarney only 30-40 minutes drive away, it is the best option for accommodation in the south-west.
+Killarney is only 30-40 minutes drive away, and it is the best option for accommodation in the south-west.
 Known as Ireland’s premier tourist town, Killarney has countless, top quality hotels, all a short walk from the town centre.
 Whether you are looking for a luxurious 5* Hotel, a comfortable 4* Hotel, a friendly 3* Hotel or a welcoming Guest House, Killarney has plenty to offer.
-For 5* you can choose the centrally located Killarney Park Hotel while the Hotel Europe and Aghadoe Heights which are both located outside the town.
-If 4* would be your preference your options include the Malton Hotel, Randles Court Hotel or Killarney Plaza.
-3* Hotel or Guest House selection can be made at McSweeney Arms Hotel, Eviston House Hotel, Fairview Guest House or the Killarney Lodge, all of which are only a short walk from the town centre.
+For 5* you can choose the centrally located Killarney Park Hotel while the Hotel Europe and Aghadoe Heights are both located outside the town.
+If 4* would be your preference your options include the Great Southern Hotel, Randles Court Hotel or Killarney Plaza.
+3* Hotel or Guest House selection can be made at The McSweeney Arms Hotel, Eviston House Hotel, Fairview Guest House or the Killarney Lodge, all of which are only a short walk from the town centre.

 The Ring of Kerry is famed for its unique mix of both natural beauty and rich historical charm.
 Any trips in the county will prove rewarding for any nature and history buff, and there is an almost limitless diversity of places to go to and things to do.

-Off the coast of Kerry lie the forbiddingly impressive Skellig Rocks.
+Off the coast of Kerry lie the forbiddingly impressive Skellig Michael Rocks.
 Rising from the Atlantic Ocean to an impressive 700 feet high, the rocks are home to vast colonies of seabirds, (the gannet colonies number around sixty thousand in total).
 Below, at the base of the cliffs, families of seals huddle which, if you take a boat trip from the coast, you will see on your way to the landing strip at Skellig Michael.
 From here you will scale 600 6th century steps en route to one of the oldest monasteries in Europe.
 These impressive geological features have recently featured in the 2015 Star Wars prequel, The Force Awakens.